DICL/VeloxDFS/README.md

 ---
 <!-- @endcond -->

-_VeloxDFS_ is a decentralized distributed file system for ETL MapReduce frmaeworks, which has compatible APIs with HDFS.
+_VeloxDFS_ is a decentralized Hadoop compatible distributed file system for ETL (Extract, transform, and load) MapReduce frameworks.

 This distributed file system serves as the foundation and essential component of the _Velox Big Data Framework (VBDF)_, however, it can be used independently of the other components such as _VeloxMR_ (MapReduce Framework).